 reCAPTCHA from Google is another anti-bot alternative.
 They proudly talk about all the good they are doing by using the technology to help digitize books.
 But even reCAPTCHA can be broken with 23% accuracy and it’s just as frustrating for users as the other alternatives.

 So where does that leave us?
 CAPTCHAs are annoying, you probably don’t need one and even if you did it could still be broken pretty easily.

-The most balanced approach is to add some basic security to stop generic bots and then stop worrying and get rid of the CATPCHA altogether!
+A balanced approach would be to add some basic security to stop generic bots but get rid of the CATPCHA altogether.
 Instead, watch out for suspicious IP’s and monitor for nefarious behavior (like spam links being sent to multiple users, large # of requests from one IP, etc).

 We live in a world where spammers are a real problem and must be addressed, but CAPTCHAs are not the answer.
 You simply can not afford the friction.
 By using a CAPTCHA you are making the internet a whole lot less fun for all of us.